lupyuen/lupyuen.github.io/src/mmu.md

 _All this is covered in Computer Science Textbooks.
 No?_

 Let's learn things a little differently!
-This article will read (and look) like a (yummy) tray of Chunky Chocolate Brownies.
+This article will read (and look) like a (yummy) tray of Chunky Chocolate Brownies...
+Because we love Food Analogies.

 (Apologies to my fellow CS Teachers)